Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 We note that the set of faces $U$ (resp.\ vertices $V$) of $G$ naturally embeds into the set of faces of $\vec G$, $G^d$ and $C_G$ (resp.\ $G^d$ and $C_G$).
 We therefore think of $U$ and $V$ as subsets of the set of faces of the respective decorated graphs (e.g.,\ when we talk about equality in distribution of the height function on $C_G$ and the nesting field on $G$).

-In the remainder of this section we describe the mappings between the different models in the following order: In Section~\ref{sec:DRCAF}, Alternating flows on $\vec G$ are mapped by an application $\theta$ to the image by a map $\vartheta$ of double random currents on $G$.
-In Section~\ref{sec:AFD}, dimers on $G^d$ are mapped by an application $\pi$ to alternating flows on $\vec G$.
+In the remainder of this section we describe the mappings between the different models in the following order: In Section~\ref{sec:DRCAF}, alternating flows on $\vec G$ are mapped under a map $\theta$ to a pair composed of the odd and even part of a double random current on $G$.
+In Section~\ref{sec:AFD}, dimers on $G^d$ are mapped under a map $\pi$ to alternating flows on $\vec G$.
 In Section~\ref{sec:DD}, dimers on $G^d$ are mapped to dimers on $C_G$.
 The corresponding statements for wired boundary conditions can be recovered by replacing $G$ with $G^+$.

 The first two maps yield relations between configurations of the associated models, and the last map is described as a sequence of local transformations (urban renewals) of the graphs $C_G$ or $G^d$ that does not change the distribution of the height function on a certain subset of the faces of these two graphs.